NYPL/catalog_of_copyright_entries_project/README.md

 - [UPenn Online Books Page for Copyright Catalog](http://onlinebooks.library.upenn.edu/cce/)
 - [Wikipedia article](https://en.wikipedia.org/wiki/Copyright_Catalog)
 - [Catalog Volumes on Internet Archive](http://archive.org/details/copyrightrecords/)

+Although all of the data extracted to date from the CCEs by the NYPL team is available on this GitHub repo, NYPL has added records from prior CCE projects and made it available in [this unofficial, experimental search interface](https://cce-search.nypl.org/).

 ## Data Structure and Contents